ClickHouse/clickhouse-go/README.md

 Users should use v2 which is production ready and [significantly faster than v1](#benchmark).

+v2 has breaking changes for users migrating from v1.
+These were not properly tracked prior to this client being officially supported.
+We endeavour to track known differences [here](https://github.com/ClickHouse/clickhouse-go/blob/main/v1_v2_CHANGES.md) and resolve where possible.

 ## Supported ClickHouse Versions

 The client is tested against the currently [supported versions](https://github.com/ClickHouse/ClickHouse/blob/master/SECURITY.md) of ClickHouse